 - Upon clicking Launch a list of active instances will be shown.
 It will start in a pending and if everything goes correctly will move to a running state.
 If something goes wrong it will go into a terminatedstate.
 If this happens, simply go through the previous steps again.
 EC2 sometimes cannot meet users demands but retrying will generally work.

-- Once the instance is running you can click on it to get the hostname.
+- these directions.
+Once the instance is running you can click on it to get the hostname.
 From here you can go to the web gui on that instance and run pipelines.
 The instance that was brought up has no credentials on it, though.
-In order to run a pipeline that scales up to your datasets needs you have to add your Amazon EC2 credentials, follow thesedirections.
+In order to run a pipeline that scales up to your datasets needs you have to add your Amazon EC2 credentials, follow

 - In cloud-only mode it is very important to manage your instances yourself.
 Because you start the instances the framework assumes that you know best when to terminate the instance.
 Exec nodes will be autoshutdown, as usual, but the instance you brought up will not autoshutdown.
 In order to terminate the instance click on it and then click on Instance Actions then choose Terminate.